 As argued, socially isolated children are at increased risk of health problems in adulthood.
 Furthermore, studies on social isolation have demonstrated that a lack of social relationships negatively impacts the development of the brain’s structure.
 In extreme cases of social isolation, studies of young mice and monkeys have shown how the brain is strongly affected by a lack of social behaviour and relationships (Makinodan, Rosen, Ito & Corfas, 2012).

-The studies described in this text demonstrate the importance of social interaction, and how social isolation damages not only the physiological functions of the body, but also the development of the nervous system’s support cells, which in turn affects the development of cognitive functioning.
-However, there are reasons to believe that the human need for social interaction is not only the risk factor, but is also the “lifesaving factor”.
+The studies described in this text demonstrate the importance of social interaction, and how social isolation damages not only the physiological functions of the body but also the development of the nervous system’s support cells, which in turn affects the development of cognitive functioning.
+However, there are reasons to believe that the human need for social interaction is not only the risk factor but is also the “lifesaving factor.”
 As previously mentioned, when the human stress response is activated, multiple stress hormones are activated.
-One of the hormones that is released, has the function to force us into social contact.
-As the need for social contact is important to everyone, in a vulnerable situation this contact is so important that our body forces us to socialise.
+One of the hormones that are released has the function to force us into social contact.
+As the need for social connection is important to everyone, in a vulnerable situation, this contact is so important that our body forces us to socialise.

 Previous research has investigated how social support affects people who are prone to stress.
-By receiving social support, studies show that children can cope more easily with high levels of stress.
-Research has also shown that social support is strongly associated with feelings of mastery, and the ability to cope with stressful situations, and it is strongly associated with increased quality of life (Martin, Carlson & Buskist, 2009).
+By receiving social assistance, studies show that children can cope more easily with high levels of stress.
+Research has also shown that social support is strongly associated with feelings of mastery and the ability to deal with stressful situations, as well as strongly associated with increased quality of life (Martin, Carlson & Buskist, 2009).
 Thus, by increasing the amount of social interaction, support, and contact they receive, children who experience social isolation avoid the potential harm of physiological illness, cognitive impairment, and feelings of loneliness.

 - Doane, L. D & Adam, E. K. (2010).
 Loneliness and cortisol: Momentary, day-to-day, and trait associations.
 Psychoneuroendocrinology, 35, 430 – 441.